hyperter96/gitlab-operator/doc/installation.md

 We recommend [Cert Manager](https://cert-manager.io/docs/installation/) to create certificates used to secure the GitLab and Registry URLs.
 Follow the relevant instructions in the link based on your platform and preferred tooling.

+Our codebase currently targets Cert Manager 1.5.
+Version 1.6 has been released, but it removed deprecated APIs and therefore requires some changes to the GitLab Operator for compatibility (see [#435](https://gitlab.com/gitlab-org/cloud-native/gitlab-operator/-/issues/435)).

 ### Metrics

 #### Kubernetes